-Belgium produces less than 10 percent of medical equipment consumed domestically.
-This leaves the market open for heavy competition among suppliers from the United States., Germany, France, and U.K. According to the latest available figures, the United States has a 26 percent share of total medical equipment imports into Belgium.
-U.S. suppliers are dominant in the sectors of diagnostic imaging apparatus, orthopedic and implantable products, and medical and surgical instruments.
+Since Belgium produces less than 10 percent of medical equipment consumed domestically, the market is open for heavy competition among suppliers from the U.S., Germany, France, and the U.K. According to the latest available figures in 2021, the U.S. is Belgium’s leading supplier, accounting for 21.1 percent of imports.
+U.S. companies supplied 37.1 percent of imported radiation apparatus, 42.4 percent of imported suturing materials, and 22 percent of orthopedics & prosthetics.

 The European Directive 2004/18/EC on public procurement applies to all hospitals for the purchase of medicines and medical devices.
 The directive requires that for purchases over the threshold of €200,000, a European tender should be released and published in the supplement of the Official Journal of the European Union.
 Procurement with a threshold between €85,000 and €200,000 requires a tender in Belgium and publication in the Official Journal.

 Although U.S. exporters are not required to appoint a local agent or distributor to sell to Belgian companies or the Belgian government, it is strongly recommended that companies consider partnering with a local company for the purposes of monitoring business opportunities, navigating import and standard testing regulations, and identifying public sector sales and contract opportunities.
 The U.S. Commercial Service in Brussels can advise U.S. companies on finding local partners.

 - Federal Agency for Medicines, and Health Products (FAMHP) – responsible for safeguarding the quality, safety and efficacy of medicines and pharmaceuticals for human and veterinary use, medical devices, and raw materials used for preparing and manufacturing medicines

 - beMedtech – a Belgian Association of medtech companies

 - ABDH – the Belgian Association of hospital managers

 - Medica Duesseldorf, November 13-16, 2023